ucsf-wynton/wynton-website-hpc/docs/howto/find-files.md

 # Find Files

-## Find files of a certain type
+## Find files with a certain filename extension

 To find all FASTQ or SAM files under `~/data/`, do
 ```sh
 find `~/data/` -type f -name '*.fastq' -o -name '*.fq' -o -name '*.sam'
 ```

-## Find large files of a certain type
+## Find large files with a certain filename extension

 To find all FASTQ and SAM files larger than 50,000 KiB (~= 48.8 MiB) in your home directory (recursively), do
 ```sh